-We wish to thank the farmers that have agreed to take part in the programme, particularly to James, Joanne and their family for hosting this farm walk.
+We wish to thank the farmers that have agreed to take part in the programme, particularly Trevor and his family for hosting this farm walk.
 We look forward to working with them and their local advisors over the coming years.
 We are confident that all parties involved in the programme will benefit hugely from the experience.
 We wish to acknowledge all the sponsors of the Future Beef Programme and thank them for their commitment to the programme.